All Posts Engineering

 Technical observability doesn't tell you if your AI system is achieving its goal.
 Business metrics do:

-- For pricing agents: Price change acceptance rate, conversion impact per price change, margin maintained
+• For pricing agents: Price change acceptance rate, conversion impact per price change, margin maintained

-- For recommendation agents: Click-through rate on recommendations, add-to-cart rate, conversion rate
+• For recommendation agents: Click through rate on recommendations, add to cart rate, conversion rate

-- For automation agents: Tasks completed vs. escalated, processing time vs. baseline, error rate
+• For automation agents: Tasks completed vs. escalated, processing time vs. baseline, error rate

 These metrics require connecting your AI system's action log to your business analytics system.
-Event-driven architectures make this natural: agent actions emit events that flow into your analytics pipeline alongside user behavior events.
+Event driven architectures make this natural: agent actions emit events that flow into your analytics pipeline alongside user behavior events.

 Layer 4: Anomaly Detection